 - How we communicate with you and any preferences you may have

 - Details of any contact that we may have with you

 Cookies are small text files on your computer, smart phone, tablet or other device.
 They are made by your web-browser when you visit a website.
 Every time you go back to that website, your browser will send the cookie file back to the website’s server.
 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences and generally improving the user experience.

 Cookies help Compassion identify which bits of our website people are using, and help us to improve the user experience.
 Information supplied in cookies also allows us to measure the effectiveness of online marketing campaigns for Compassion so that we can become more efficient.

 5. How and Why Do We Use Your Personal Data?

 We use your data for the following purposes:

-- To keep you updated on the work that we are doing and tell you how your donations are being used.
+- To keep you updated on the work that we are doing.

 - To ensure we act on any requests you make about how we do/don’t contact you.

-- For research and analysis, to help us to grow the movement against factory farming by finding new audiences and like-minded persons who have similar interests and characteristics.
+- For research and analysis, to help us to increase our food business audiences.
 Where research requires your direct involvement, participation will always be optional.